-Sometimes an accident or a quickly progressing illness will take a pet’s life and relieve its owners from making a decision regarding euthanasia.
-More often, debilitating conditions and chronic health issues caused by aging or illness minimize a pet’s quality of life.
-Sometimes aging and illness can also cause chronic health issues that cause behavior problems.
-In some cases, unmanageable behavior can jeopardize the safety of children and other pets in the home.
+Unfortunately, debilitating conditions and chronic health issues caused by aging or illness can minimize a pet’s quality of life to the point where the owner must face the very difficult prospect of considering euthanasia.
+Aging and illness can also cause chronic health problems that result in serious behavior issues.
+In very extreme cases, unmanageable behavior may even jeopardize the safety of children or other pets in the home.

 How to Know When It’s Time to Euthanize a Pet